 But one year while she attended Louisiana State University, she met and dated a fellow who asked for her hand in marriage .
 He offered her a ring, but she said no, that God had other plans for her.

 The next summer Ray and Anna Claire’s relationship warmed up considerably.
-But Ray entered the army for three years where he would be stationed in Germany.
+But Ray entered the army for three years and was stationed in Germany.
 He and Anna Claire continued as they always had…keeping in touch by letter.
 When Ray was given leave to go home one Christmas, he brought with him an engagement ring wrapped in tissue that was slipped onto his dog tag chain for safe-keeping.
-She accepted his marriage proposal.
+When he posed the question, she accepted his marriage proposal.
 (Anna Claire said that with everyone else she dated she would always compare them with Ray.)

 Ray and Anna Claire are my parents.